Connect With Us

 If you suspect that you have plantar fasciitis, meet with your podiatrist immediately.
 If left untreated, symptoms may lead to tearing and overstretching of the plantar fascia.
 The solution is early detection and treatment.
 Be sure to speak with your podiatrist if you are experiencing heel pain.

-Swollen feet can be a sign of an underlying condition.
-If you have any concerns, contact one of our podiatrists of Garnet & Carbonell, DPM, LLC.
+If you have any concerns about your feet, contact one of our podiatrists from Garnet & Carbonell, DPM, LLC.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 If you have any questions please feel free to contact our offices located in Palmetto Bay, South Miami, and Homestead, FL .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.